Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Which SAT review course is better, Magoosh or Kaplan?

-Though our team rates each company’s SAT prep course out very highly, we ultimately see Kaplan offering a slightly better prep package than Magoosh.
+Though our team rates each company’s SAT prep course out very highly, we ultimately think Kaplan offers the better overall prep package.
 See our full comparison for details.

 What’s the difference between Magoosh and Kaplan SAT?

 Beyond the difference in pricing, we found Kaplan to offer better video lessons and prep books, while giving Magoosh the nod for having a better practice problem explanations and supplemental resources.

 Do both Kaplan and Magoosh have score increase guarantees?